Esther Williams: Competitive swimming

 Williams was enthusiastic about swimming in her youth.
-Her older sister, Maurine, took her to Manhattan Beach and to the local pool.
-She took a job counting towels at the pool to pay the five-cent entry fee, and while there, had swimming lessons from the male lifeguards.
-From them, she learned the "male only" swimming strokes, including the butterfly, with which she would later break records.
+Her older sister Maurine took her to Manhattan Beach and to the local pool.
+Esther took a job counting towels at the pool to pay the five-cent entry fee, and while there, she had swimming lessons from the male lifeguards.
+From them she learned the "male only" swimming strokes, including the butterfly, with which she would later break records.

-Her medley team set the record for the 300-yard relay at the Los Angeles Athletic Club in 1939, and was also national AAU champion in the 100 meter freestyle, with a record-breaking time of 1 minute 9.0 seconds.
-By age 16, Williams had won three US national championships in breaststroke and freestyle swimming.
+Her medley team set the record for the 300-yard relay at the Los Angeles Athletic Club in 1939 and was also the national AAU champion in the 100-meter freestyle, with a record-breaking time of 1 minute 9.0 seconds.
+By age 16 Williams had won three U.S. national championships in breaststroke and freestyle swimming.

-Williams graduated from Washington High School (now known as Washington Preparatory High School) in Los Angeles in 1939, where she served as class vice president, and later president.
+Williams graduated from Washington High School (now known as Washington Preparatory High School) in Los Angeles in 1939, where she served as class vice president and later president.
 However, Williams never trained in swimming while there.

-During her senior year of high school, Williams received a D in her algebra course, preventing her from getting a scholarship to the University of Southern California.
+During her senior year Williams received a D in her algebra course, preventing her from getting a scholarship to the University of Southern California.
 She enrolled in Los Angeles City College to retake the course.
-In 1939, Williams expressed interest in pursuing a degree in physical education in order to teach it one day.
+In 1939 Williams expressed interest in pursuing a degree in physical education in order to teach it one day.
 To earn money for tuition, Williams worked as a stock girl at the I. Magnin department store, where she also modeled clothing for customers and appeared in newspaper advertisements.

 While Williams was working at I. Magnin, she was contacted by Billy Rose's assistant and asked to audition as a replacement for Eleanor Holm in his Aquacade show.
 Williams impressed Rose and she got the role.
-The Aquacade was part of the Golden Gate International Exposition, and Williams was partnered with Olympic swimmer and Tarzan star Johnny Weissmuller, who, Williams wrote in her autobiography, repeatedly tried to seduce her.
-Despite this, Williams remained with the show until it closed on September 29, 1940.
+The Aquacade was part of the Golden Gate International Exposition, and Williams was partnered with Olympic swimmer and Tarzan star Johnny Weissmuller, who, according to Williams' autobiography, repeatedly tried to seduce her.
+Despite this, she remained with the show until it closed on September 29, 1940.
 Williams had planned to compete in the 1940 Summer Olympics, which were cancelled due to the outbreak of World War II.
 Sometime in the mid to late 1950s, NBC built a large studio with a huge swimming pool on Avenue M between E 14th and E 15th St. in Brooklyn, New York.
 The intent was, according to local rumors, that Esther Williams was going to have a show from the studio.
 It never occurred.
 The building remained empty until 1959/1960, when the “Steve Allen Show” was brought to the studios and televised live on Sunday evenings.